Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Scarness had a median taxpayer income of $42,617 and an average income of $53,581 in financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This is lower than the national average for Rest of Qld, which was $53,146 median and $66,593 average.
-By September 2025, estimated incomes based on Wage Price Index growth would be approximately $46,840 median and $58,891 average.
-Census data shows Scarness incomes rank between the 1st and 6th percentiles nationally for households, families, and individuals.
-Income analysis indicates that 34.1% of locals (1,327 people) earn between $400 - $799 per week, differing from the region where the $1,500 - $2,999 category is predominant at 31.7%.
-With 43.7% earning under $800 weekly, Scarness faces significant income constraints impacting local spending patterns.
-Housing affordability pressures are severe, with only 79.5% of income remaining after housing costs, ranking at the 3rd percentile nationally.
+The suburb of Scarness had a median taxpayer income of $42,617 and an average income of $53,581 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is below the national average, contrasting with Regional Qld's median income of $53,146 and average income of $66,593.
+Based on Wage Price Index growth of 11.36% since the financial year 2023, current estimates would be approximately $47,458 (median) and $59,668 (average) as of March 2026.
+Census data reveals that household, family and personal incomes in Scarness all fall between the 1st and 6th percentiles nationally.
+Income analysis shows that the predominant cohort spans 34.1% of locals (1,290 people) with incomes in the $400 - $799 category, differing from the region where the $1,500 - $2,999 category predominates at 31.7%.
+With 43.7% earning under $800 per week, Scarness faces significant income constraints affecting local spending patterns.
+Housing affordability pressures are severe, with only 79.5% of income remaining after housing costs, ranking at the 3rd percentile.

 Frequently Asked Questions - Income